BettercareHealth/bettercare/mmh/mmh-6-resources.md

 This evaluation form helps to see if your referral has been useful.

-After referring your client, complete a “follow-up” evaluation using the form below.
+After referring your client, complete a 'follow-up' evaluation using the form below.

 Follow-up referral evaluation form
 {:.table-caption}